ashedow/ashedow.github.io/content/posts/some_of_unicode_proplems.md

 draft: false
 ---

-# Some of text problems or
+# Some of text problems or some of falsehoods

 A long time ago, I came across a wonderful list of things [Falsehoods Programmers Believe](https://github.com/kdeldycke/awesome-falsehood) and [Falsehoods Programmers Believe About Falsehoods Lists](https://kevin.deldycke.com/2016/12/falsehoods-programmers-believe-about-falsehoods-lists/)